 Rolling stock refers to the vehicles owned and operated by the Police Department.
 Police vehicles must be purchased then outfitted for duty at an additional cost.
 Maintenance expenses are managed as a separate budget item.
-The Police Department has 345 fleet assets; 304 of which are vehicles, including marked and unmarked cars, and specialty vehicles including Evidence and Forensic Unit vans, and trucks like the Mobile Command Vehicle.
+The Police Department has approximately 350 fleet assets; around 308 of which are vehicles.
+This includes marked and unmarked cars, and specialty vehicles such as Evidence and Forensic Unit vans, and trucks like the Mobile Command Vehicle.

-The total number fluctuates with changes in personnel and as vehicles are taken out of service due to damage, replacement, or for investigative reasons.
+The total number fluctuates with changes in personnel and when vehicles are taken out of service due to damage, replacement, or for investigative reasons.
 Police vehicles generally have a "heavy duty" life cycle and should be replaced regularly, but they are not replaced solely due to age, or mileage.
 Each vehicle in the fleet is subject to a point system, monitored by the Fleet Management division of Cape Coral's Public Works Department.
 In this system, points are assigned for maintenance expenses, age, mileage, and other costs such as fuel consumption.
 Once a minimum number of points have been collected by a vehicle it will be considered for replacement, as the points will indicate the expense to keep the vehicle in operation exceeds the value of a replacement.